rcassotto/Sentinel-1-SAR-Wildfire-Mapping/README.md

    #### Initial Setup
-  Make the following changes prior to running the scripts for the first time:
+  Make the following changes prior to running the scripts for the first time: <br>
-    1) Open the script _merge_crop_coherence_images_2ROI_v1.0.py_ with a python editor.
+    1) Open the script _merge_crop_coherence_images_2ROI_v1.0.py_ with a python editor. <br>
     2) Replace the path for gdal_merge.py with the full path on your local machine.
 The line to search for beging with "gm = ".
-Save and close the script in the python editor.
+Save and close the script in the python editor. <br>

   #### Executing Step 3
   1) Use a text editor to make the following changes to the input file to merge and crop the coherence images (e.g. _CA_Monument_merge_crop_coh_input_des.txt_)